bbatsov/prelude/doc/usage.md

 emacsclient somefile:1234
 ```

-This will open file 'somefile' and set cursor on line 1234.
+This will open file `somefile` and set cursor on line 1234.

 ## Getting to know Prelude